nymtech/dev-portal/src/tutorials/ipfs-service-provider/writing-uc-functions.md

 # Modifying Your User Client Code
-We already have functions from our already existing code that we can modify to implement the logic required to get our User Client to upload files to the mixnet.
-This will also include logic that sorts data that we receive back from the server.
+We already have functions in our existing code that we can modify to implement the logic required to enable our User Client to upload files to the mixnet.
+This will also involve sorting the data we receive back from the server.

+> ⚠️ If you starting this tutorial after pulling the `simple-service-provider-tutorial` code from our `developer-tutorials` GitHub repository, ensure that you run `npm install` to ensure that you install all necessary dependencies before starting.

 ## Adding our new global variables.